-4. Independent Contractors
+3. Independent Contractors

-In evaluating whether a complainant is an independent contractor and not a covered "employee," ALJs have adopted the common law agency test, which, as set forth in Nationwide Mutual Ins.
+In evaluating whether a complainant is an independent contractor and not a covered "employee," ALJs generally have applied the common law agency test, which, as set forth in Nationwide Mutual Ins.
 Co. v.
 Darden, 503 U.S. 318 (1992), focuses on the hiring party's right to control the manner and means by which the product is accomplished.